Oratam

-Oratam (or Oritani/Oratamin) was sagamore, or sachem, of the Hackensack Indians living in northeastern New Jersey during the period of early European colonization in the 17th century.
+Oratam (or Oritani/Oratamin) was sagamore, or sachem, of the Hackensack People living in northeastern New Jersey during the period of early European colonization in the 17th century.
 Documentation shows that he lived an unusually long life (almost 90 years) and was quite influential among indigenous and immigrant populations.

 The Hackensacks were a sub-group of the Unami, or Turtle Clan, of the Lenni-Lenape, numbering close to a thousand.
 They occupied the territory called Ack-kinkas-hacky (various spellings include Achkinhenhcky, Achinigeu-hach, Ackingsah-sack).
 Essentially a sedentary, agricultural society, the Hackensacks set up seasonal campsites and practiced companion planting, hunting, trapping, fishing, and shell-fishing.
 They maintained a village near the Tantaqua (Overpeck Creek), while their council fire was located at Gamoenpa (Communipaw).
 Their territory roughly corresponds to the Upper New York Bay, Newark Bay, Bergen Neck, the Meadowlands, and the Palisades, in Hudson and Bergen Counties.

 During Oratam's chieftaincy, the region was settled by New Netherland Dutch, an amalgam of northern Europeans.
 The New Netherland Dutch arrived in 1633, establishing Pavonia, with homesteads and ports at Paulus Hook, Communipaw, Harsimus, and Hoboken.
 Other settlements were Achter Col and Vriessendael.
 In 1661, the region was given a municipal charter and named Bergen.

 The society of the Unami was based on governance by consensus, or unanimous agreement, which its leaders were obliged to follow or to abdicate.
 The totem of the turtle was held in great esteem by other groups, particularly as peacemakers.
 Having attained an old age, Oratam likely enjoyed a position of great honor and respect.
 Considered a sage negotiator, Oratam brokered many land deals, truces, and treaties between the native and colonizing peoples.
 On occasion he was aided by David Pietersz. de Vries, a Dutch landowner, and Sara Kiersted, a prominent New Amsterdammer who had mastered the Unami language, and to whom he made a large land grant in 1664.